 What should every visitor to Chinatown do at least once?

 If you really want to see the real Chinatown, stroll through the Stockton Street food markets.
 It’s where the residents shop, where the Chinese Americans shop for foods not found elsewhere, and the variety, quality and price of foods are incomparable.
 The most important quality?
 Freshness.
 When the Chinese select foods, the freshest foods are important because of texture, color, aroma and the most important, taste.
 If you are a visitor, it’s impossible to resist seasonal exotic fruits from all over the world.
-In season now in the spring are loquats, dragonfruit, dragon eyeballs (longan), rambutan, jackfruit, and durian.
+Depending on the season, you'll find everything from loquats, dragonfruit, dragon eyeballs (longan), rambutan, jackfruit, and durian.

 What’s your favorite place to take a photo?

 Waverly Place is the most interesting alley to view because of the buildings.
 Most visitors stop at the iconic gate on Grant Avenue and Bush Street that welcomes visitors to Chinatown, but Waverly Place is worth the stroll to see the buildings.
 On my tour, I highlight the significance of the architectural details and more importantly, the history of the buildings.
 I grew up on Waverly Place and every building evokes a story of who lives here, what kinds of businesses the residents needed, and why people still come here.
 Check out this list of businesses that this short alley offers: laundries, restaurants, private clubs, dentists, accountants, barbers, temples, churches, a recreation center, a feng shui store, TV repair store, travel agencies, jewelry stores, grocery stores, candy stores, toy stores, print shops, music stores, bubble tea shops, live poultry market, and our newest resident, Mister Jiu’s Restaurant featuring celebrity chef Brandon Jew.